Part VI

 - Check: “Is my boundary clear enough to hold their fire?”

+In your next interaction, identify the quadrant.
 Are you reaching (Taking)?
 Are you receiving (Accepting)?
-Align your internal energy with the external agreement.
+Then align your internal energy with the external agreement.

 2. Embodied Nonviolent Communication (NVC)